Gentleman in pastel blue jumper

 The gentleman in pastel blue jumper, sitting right in front of me.

 I could see the good look of his eyes.
-He spend here a good couple of hours.
+He sat here for a good couple of hours.

 Three empty coffee cups standing on his table.
 And right next to them, another two cups, filled up with water.

 Smooth move of his hand, his face was focused and covered in emotions.
-Paintbrush dancing on a piece of paper, creating beautiful, small pictures of peoples life, all so colorful.
+Paintbrush dancing on a piece of paper, creating beautiful, small pictures of peoples life, all so colourful.

-A lady in colorful dress, with her child next to her side, a beautiful house among the trees and mountains.
-I wanted to ask him to tell me, what story hides behind every painting.
+A lady in colourful dress, with her child next to her side, a beautiful house among the trees and mountains.
+I wanted to ask him what story hides behind every painting.

 This Gentleman in pastel blue jumper, was seating alone, getting up from time to time to shut the doors of the cafeteria, which were left open by much too many people.

-He seemed to be happy, locked in his own world, where he could do whatever he wanted to, where he could be who ever he wanted to be at this time.
+He seemed to be happy, locked in his own world, where he could do whatever he wanted to, where he could be who ever he wanted to be.
+Closed in his own reality.
 He had that special way of looking at other people.
 He was watching them, just as much as I watched him.
-Every move, smile.
-I watch it all, and I waited for more, patiently
+Every move, every smile.
+I watch it all, and I waited for more, patiently.

-Astonishing how rare are people like this Gentleman in pastel blue jumper.
+What a rare person he was, the Gentleman in pastel blue jumper.

 He said a word, or maybe a little more and showed them his vivid works, he was so proud of.
 It wasn't a long talk, as his painting brush was shouting for the return of his hand.
 Looked like he could not stand to stay still.